digital-asset/docs.daml.com/docs/2.7.0/docs/canton/architecture/security.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Canton can also protect private keys by outsourcing their generation and storage to a KMS, making use of
-of a its API to perform the necessary crypto operations such as decryption and signing.
+of its API to perform necessary crypto operations such as decryption and signing.
 This protection
 safeguards against malicious adversaries that, besides access to the storage layer, can also
 access the node’s system and inspect its memory.
 Using a KMS's underlying monitoring framework
 (e.g. AWS CloudTrail Logs or GCP Cloud Audit Logs) in combination with Canton logging also offers a